pebblecode/pebble-handbook/great-people/hiring-great-talent/designer/hiring-process/readme.md

 *Evidence*.
 The first evidence we look for is a good portfolio.
 It should be varied, have evidence of the thought process from the start of a project through to the finish, and demonstrate excellent finished work.
 Any work that is live on the internet and interactive scores bonus points.
 A portfolio on its own is insufficient: Candidates are required to demonstrate their skills in person.
 For this, we will conduct a whiteboard exercise (e.g. design a phone book).
 Finally, we will follow up references to check that the candidate’s former employers agree on their skills.

 ####Good Spelling and Grammar
+Although some people think that designers should get a pass on their written skills, we need good skills in this department.
+This is because it is important for client communication (which we all take responsibility for).
+It is also useful for us to be able to annotate our designs.
+Lastly, we do not want a situation where one person's poor written skills create an additional burden for the rest of the team (who will have to correct their writing)

+*Evidence* We can judge this on the quality of written word in the candidate's cover letter, CV, and portfolio.

 ####Excellent Interpersonal/Client-facing Skills
 We cannot hire on the basis of skills alone.
 As we are a client-facing company, we require everyone in the team to be professional, personable and a credit to pebble {code} in front of clients.